chrisly42/mc68000-asm-plugin/README.md

 Big kudos to Yann -- a few features were _inspired_ by his code.

 My plugin, on the other hand, is still pretty basic and is the result of a few weeks of work.
-I released a really early first version it because I think it's " good enough" to get started, and I can return to demo coding with its current state.
+I released the first versions because I think it's "good enough" to get started, and I can return to demo coding with its current state.

 ## Features

 - Parser / Lexer for MC68000 (yes, only 68000 right now!) assembly language files in VAsm / DevPac style
-- Inspection for validating the syntax of the 68000 ISA.
+- Validates the assembly syntax against the 68000 ISA.
 - Syntax highlighting and Color Settings Page (you should really modify the color settings to your likings!)
 - Mnemonics code completion
-- Symbols / Labels / Macros code completion
+- Symbols / labels / macros code completion
-- References / Refactoring support for local and global labels, symbol assignments, and macros.
+- References / refactoring support for local and global labels, symbol assignments, and macros.
 - Simple register usage flow (hover over register or press F1 for full flow)
 - Brace matching
 - Quote handler